pjaskulski/scans-and-transcriptions/README.md

 ![Screen](/doc/images_folder.png)

 Below there is a bar with information about the current (displayed) scan file: its name and sequence number in the series, and the number of all scans in the folder.
+On the right side there are 'A+' and 'A-' buttons that can be used to adjust the font size in the text field.

 ![Screen](/doc/image_info.png)